deestbie/console-docs/docs/venom/permissions.md

 **Administrators:**

+This role can:

 * Create new organizations and properties.
 * Create and manage apps including API keys and configuration items.
 * Add and modify property access permissions.

 **Content Managers:**

-Content managers will upload, manage, and edit all necessary content, and associated metadata required to publish content to consumers including asset descriptions and graphics/artwork for featuring or showcasing the content.
+This role can upload, manage, and edit all necessary content, and associated metadata required to publish content to consumers including asset descriptions and graphics/artwork for featuring / showcasing content.

-This role is broken into the following categories:
+All Content Managers can perform the following sub-roles:

 *Contributor:*